BachToTheFuture/Mysti/README.md

 Once the command is done, you'll see a new folder called `dist`.
 Navigate into this folder and and into a subfolder called `mac` and you'll an application file called "Mysti".
 This is the standalone application!
 Double click it to run Mysti.

+### Special Thanks

+Thank you so much to @dbilgili for his [Electron-React boilerplate](https://github.com/dbilgili/minimal-electron-react-boilerplate), which I used as a starting point for my project!

+Also a special thanks to [Doğacan Bilgili](https://blog.logrocket.com/building-a-menu-bar-application-with-electron-and-react/) for his splendid tutorial on creating an Electron taskbar applicaiton.